Reviews You Can Rely On

 Credit: Edward Kemper

-Most in-line adaptable filters can be used with hydration bladder set-ups and gravity filters.
-Depending on the filter, you will have varying results for the rate of flow from the dirty water bag to your clean reservoir.
+Most in-line adaptable filters can be used with hydration bladder setups and gravity filters.
+Depending on the filter, you will have varying results for the flow rate from the dirty water bag to your clean reservoir.

 Conclusion

 Consider your personal uses and needs when looking at a water treatment system.
-There are many options out there with different systems posing a suite of different pros and cons.
+There are many options out there, with different systems posing a suite of pros and cons.
 We hope we've been helpful in your search for a fantastical water treatment system that suits your needs.